exec-helper/source/src/applications/exec-helper.md

 # EXIT STATUS
 Exec-helper exits with a status of _zero_ if all commands are executed successfully.
 When exec-helper is called improperly or its plugins are invoked improperly, exec-helper will exit with a status of _one_.
 If the executed return commands return an error code, the _exit status of the last executed command_ is returned as the exit status of exec-helper.

+# AUTO-COMPLETIONS
+Auto-completions are available for the Bash and Zsh shell.
+Package maintainers receive the tools to automatically enable these completions.
+If your installation package does not do this, you can enable them yourself by adding `source <install-directory>/share/exec-helper/completions/init-completion.sh` to your profile or bashrc.

 # SEE ALSO
 See [exec-helper-config](@ref exec-helper-config)(5) for information about the configuration file.